Imprints of PeV cosmic-ray sources on the diffuse gamma-ray emission: Discussion and conclusion

 In conclusion, we have demonstrated that the combined information of the number of observable PeVatron SNRs and the observed level of fluctuations of the VHE gamma-ray background provides a new, valuable help to constrain both the fraction of PeVatron SNRs in the Galaxy and the propagation mechanism of cosmic rays in the interstellar medium.
 Comparing such predictions with LHAASO and AS$\gamma$ measurements should, at last, help close in on the origin of the bulk of hadronic PeV cosmic rays in our Galaxy.

 \acknowledgments Samy Kaci acknowledges funding from the Chinese Scholarship Council (CSC) and thanks Ramiro Torres-Escobedo for his valuable help and support.
 This work is supported by the National Natural Science Foundation of China under Grants Nos.
 12350610239, and 12393853.
+This work was supported by the National Center for High-Level Talent Training in Mathematics, Physics, Chemistry, and Biology.